tj-tusharjain/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 ![Diagram of the three-level provisioning system with a Standard_D2s_v3 example allocation.](media/virtual-machines-managed-disks-overview/example-vm-allocation.png)

 Azure uses a prioritized network channel for disk traffic.
 Disk traffic takes precedence over low-priority network traffic.
-This prioritization helps disks maintain their expected performance if there is network contentions.
+This prioritization helps disks maintain their expected performance if there's network contentions.

 Similarly, Azure Storage handles resource contentions and other issues in the background with automatic load balancing.
 Azure Storage allocates required resources when you create a disk, and it applies proactive and reactive balancing of resources to handle the traffic level.
 This behavior further ensures that disks can sustain their expected IOPS and throughput targets.
 You can use the VM-level and disk-level metrics to track the performance and set up alerts as needed.